-In the lab, we generally explore automatic evaluative processing, specifically how the evaluation of threat can be distinguished.
-We also pursue research on attitudes more generally, specifically those that arise from evaluative conditioning as well as those that are expressed in the form of prejudice.
+In the lab, we generally explore automatic evaluative processing, specifically how the evaluation of threat can be distinguished from other types of negativity, and how such unique processing plays out from a social cognitive perspective.
+I apply this threat distinction to the study of many phenomena, both basic and more applied.
+While we pursue more basic work on threat perception, we also see how threat influences social phenomena, specifically prejudice.
+We also pursue research on attitudes more generally, specifically those that arise from evaluative conditioning.
 Please see below for brief descriptions of some of these lines of research.

 The Dual Implicit Process (DIP) Model